-Jakafi (JAK-ah-fye) is a prescription medicine available as a pill.
-It is used to treat adults and children 12 years of age and older with chronic graft-versushost disease (GVHD) who have taken one or two types of treatments and they did not work well enough.
+Jakafi (JAK-ah-fye), also known as ruxolitinib, is a prescription medicine available as a pill.
+It is used to treat adults and children 12 years of age and older with acute graft-versus-host disease (GVHD) who have taken corticosteroids and they did not work well enough.